bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     blzcli q account $(blzcli keys show vuser -a) | jq ".value.coins"
     ```

     At this point, the new "vuser" account will also have the BNT tokens you funded to it.
-We now need to add this node as a validator for the testnet, as follows:
+We now need to add this node as a validator for the TestNet, as follows:

     ```text
     blzcli tx staking create-validator \